Sri Lankan elephant: Former range

 In the historical past, elephants were widely distributed from sea level to the highest mountain ranges.
 They occurred in the dry zone, in the lowland wet zone as well as in the cold damp montane forests.
 During the colonial period from 1505 to 1948, the wet zone was converted to commercially used fields and became heavily settled.
 Until 1830, elephants were so plentiful that their destruction was encouraged by the government, and rewards were paid for any that was killed.
 In the first half of the 19th century, forests in the montane zone were cleared large-scale for the planting of coffee, and afterward tea.
 The elephant population in the mountains was extirpated.

 During the British rule, many bull elephants were killed by trophy hunters.
 One of the British army majors is credited with having shot over 1,500 elephants, and two others are reputed to have shot half that number each.
 Many other sportsmen have shot about 250–300 animals during this time.
 Between 1829 and 1855 alone, more than 6,000 elephants were captured and shot under order of colonial British Empire.

 By the turn of the 20th century, elephants were still distributed over much of the island.
 The area currently known as Ruhuna National Park was the Resident Sportsmen's Shooting Reserve, an area reserved for the sporting pleasure of British residents in the country.
 In the early 20th century, mega reservoirs were constructed in the dry zone for irrigated agriculture.
 Ancient irrigation systems were rehabilitated and people resettled.
 This development gathered momentum after the independence in 1948.
 As a result, elephant habitat in the dry zone was severely fragmented.

 Population trend

+The wild Sri Lankan elephant population is thought to have experienced a 21% decline in birth rate since about 2012.
+The birth rate of male elephants has fallen compared to that of female elephants.

 The size of wild elephant populations in Sri Lanka was estimated at: